dmytroleonenko/gym-narde/BENCHMARKING.md

 # Benchmarking Hardware Acceleration for MuZero Narde

-This document summarizes our comprehensive benchmarking of hardware acceleration options for the Narde reinforcement learning environment, specifically targeting Apple Silicon (M-series) chips with Metal Performance Shaders (MPS) support.
+This document summarizes our comprehensive benchmarking of hardware acceleration options for the Narde reinforcement learning environment, targeting both Apple Silicon (M-series) chips with Metal Performance Shaders (MPS) support and NVIDIA GPUs with CUDA support.

 ## Scripts Developed